 Melanoma is the most serious type of skin cancer and is projected to result in nearly 10,000 deaths in 2017.
 The disease results from the rapid, uncontrolled growth of pigment-producing cells and can manifest as a new lesion or develop within an existing mole on the skin.
 Ultraviolet light exposure (natural or artificial) is the most important factor to the development of most skin cancers, including melanoma, although genetic factors and immune deficiencies can also play a role.

 Like most skin cancers, melanoma is highly treatable with early detection, but it can spread quickly and aggressively throughout the body, infecting lymph nodes and internal organs.
 When melanoma is detected before it spreads, the five-year survival rate (that is, the percentage of people alive five years after the initial diagnosis) is 98%.
 When it is detected after it has spread to the lymph nodes, that rate drops to 62%.
 If it isn't detected until it has reached internal organs, the five-year survival rate is only 18%.
-Clearly early detection is key!
+Clearly early detection is key, so be aware of the preventative facts about melanoma to catch it early!

 Who is at Risk for Developing Melanoma?